Garrett Wittels: False rape accusation

 On December 27, 2010, Wittels and two friends were falsely accused of raping a 17-year-old girl at the Nassau, Bahamas' Atlantis Resort and Casino.
 Florida International University said in February 2011 that it would not suspend him on the basis of the pending rape charge.

 The charges were dropped by the Bahamian attorney general on June 20, 2011, after evidence pointed to an elaborate plot by the father of one of the girls to extort money from the Atlantis.
 The Huffington Post reported that security camera footage did not support the women's version of events.
 Wittels' attorney said the accusations stemmed from an apparent attempt to extort money from the Atlantis resort.

 Professional career

 After his junior year of college, he signed with the Cardinals on July 2, 2011, and began playing for the Batavia Muckdogs of the New York–Penn League.
-With them, Wittels finished the 2011 season hitting .262 with 8 doubles, a triple, and 13 RBIs, and had a 14-game hitting streak (tied for 6th-longest in the league).
+With them, Wittels finished the 2011 season hitting .262 with 8 doubles, a triple, and 13 RBI, and had a 14-game hitting streak (tied for 6th-longest in the league).

-In 2012, Wittels played for the Batavia Muckdogs (NYPL; A-), Quad Cities River Bandits (Midwest League; A), Springfield Cardinals (Texas League; AA), and Memphis Redbirds (Pacific Coast League; AAA), batting a combined .243.
-The Cardinals released him on October 9, 2012, re-signed him the following February.
+In 2012, Wittels played for the Batavia Muckdogs (NYPL; Low-A, Quad Cities River Bandits (Midwest League; Single-A), Springfield Cardinals (Texas League; Double-A), and Memphis Redbirds (Pacific Coast League; Triple-A), batting a combined .243.
+The Cardinals released him on October 9, 2012, but re-signed him the following February.